Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experimental Details

 \subsection{Protein Datasets}

-We follow the experimental setup of \citet{huang2022rdm} and \citet{chen2023rfm} where we use the dataset compiled by \citet{huang2022rdm} that consists of 500 high-resolution proteins~\citep{lovell2003structure} and 113 selected RNA sequences~\cite{murray2003rna}.
-The proteins and the rnas are divided into monomers where the joint structures are removed and use the backbone conformation of the monomer.
-For proteins, this results in 3 torsion angles of the amino acid where the 180$^{\circ}$ angle is removed, thus the proteins data can be represented on 2D torus.
-For RNA, the 7 torsion angles are represented on 7D torus.

-We follow the data splits of \citet{chen2023rfm} and report an average of five different runs with different data splits using the same seed values of 0-4.
+We follow the experimental setup of \citet{huang2022rdm} and \citet{chen2024rfm} where we use the dataset compiled by \citet{huang2022rdm} that consists of 500 high-resolution proteins~\citep{lovell2003structure} and 113 selected RNA sequences~\cite{murray2003rna}.
+The proteins and the RNAs are divided into monomers where the joint structures are removed and use the backbone conformation of the monomer.
+For proteins, this results in 3 torsion angles of the amino acid where the 180$^{\circ}$ angle is removed and can be represented on the 2D torus.
+For RNAs, the 7 torsion angles are represented on the 7D torus.
+We follow the data splits of \citet{chen2024rfm} and report an average of five different runs with different data splits using the same seed values of 0-4.
 For a fair comparison with the baselines, we also set the prior distribution to be a uniform distribution on the 2D and 7D tori.